progressivis/progressivis/doc/notebooks.md

 ![](viz_images/filtered_csv_heatmap.png)

-then renew the operation for `pickup_latitude`, click **Start loading csv** button, chain with a `Heatmap` widget, configure it with the appropriate columns and you get the expected result:
+Then renew the operation for `pickup_latitude`, click the **Start loading csv** button, chain with a `Heatmap` widget, configure it with the appropriate columns, and you get the expected result:

 ![](viz_images/single_heatmap.png)

-But if you don't know the bounds a priori, you can eliminate the noise using quantiles like [this python code](quantiles-variant) do because a `Quantile` chaining widget is available.
-The notebook below show this approach.
+But if you don't know the bounds a priori, you can eliminate the noise using quantiles like [this python code](quantiles-variant) does because a `Quantile` chaining widget is available.
+The notebook below shows this approach.
 It is available and ready to be replayed in [notebooks/userguide-widgets1.1.ipynb](https://github.com/progressivis/ipyprogressivis/blob/main/notebooks/userguide-widgets1.1.ipynb)
 :